Build & deploy pipeline

 --workingDir string Sets a custom working directory.
 Default working directory is the current directory. (default "./")

-looks for zerops.yml in the working directory.
+looks for zerops.yaml in the working directory.

-If you just want to deploy your already built application to Zerops, use the zcli service deploy
+If you want to deploy your already built application to Zerops, use the zcli service deploy

 command instead.